mostafa-abokhadra/backEndRef/dataBase/MYSQL/0-mysql-basics.md

 - When you need to ensure that your database can store a broader range of Unicode characters, such as emojis or symbols.
 - When you want to update a table’s character set and collation to align with modern best practices (many applications now use `utf8mb4`).

-### Example:

-If your table currently uses the older `utf8` character set and you want to upgrade it to `utf8mb4` to support emojis, you would run:

 ### insertion
 ```sql
 INSERT INTO